 Photo credit: IRS.gov

 Filing options for IRS Form 2553 include mail and fax filing.
 You cannot file this form online.
 Based on your business’s principal business location, use the addresses or fax numbers shown above to file.
 Make sure you double-check the IRS website because addresses and fax numbers can change periodically.
 And be sure to send in your original form if you’re filing by mail.
 If you opt for fax, store the original copy of the form in a safe place.

 After submitting IRS Form 2553, you can expect to hear a response back from the IRS within 60 days (add on an additional 90 days if you use a business purpose fiscal year).
 The IRS will tell you if they’ve accepted or rejected your request for S-corp tax status.

 Once you make an election, it stays in effect until your company dissolves or changes tax status again.
 If you terminate or revoke S-corp status, you generally cannot re-apply for S-corp tax treatment for five years.

-There’s no fee to submit Form 2553, but in specific situations the IRS will assess a fee.
-For example, if you select a non-calendar tax year based on a specific business purpose (part III, item Q), you’ll be assessed a $5,800 fee.
-This fee should not be sent in with Form 2553, however.
+There’s no fee to submit Form 2553, but in specific situations, the IRS will assess a fee.
+For example, if you select a non-calendar tax year based on a specific business purpose (Part III, item Q), you’ll be assessed a $5,800 fee.
+This fee should not be sent in with IRS Form 2553, however.
 You’ll receive a separate bill from the IRS instructing you how to pay.
 In some cases, an S-corp election filed after the IRS deadline will also incur a late fee.